Layoffs and Private Jets: Integrity Issue?

 UVU Alert: A single shot was fired on campus toward a visiting speaker.
 Police are investigating now, suspect in custody.

-As we might expect, the next messages are similar: short, matter-of-fact notices focusing on students’ safety and police activity.
+As expected in the early hours, the next messages are similar: short, matter-of-fact notices focusing on students’ safety and police activity.
 Several are posted through 2:52 pm, including announcements about campus closing and classes cancelled.
-Some notices are repeats, which seems unnecessary but communicates that the university has nothing new to report.
+Some notices are repeated, which communicates that the university has nothing new to report.

 Overall, written messages were swift and did what they needed to do: demonstrate compassion and reassure the community.